 Lab-on-a-chip uses the most common microfluidic device manufacturing technologies and depending on their applications, various polymers.
 Such technologies enable the integration of microchannels with micrometer-scale sizes.

 Silicon: The first lab-on-a-chip was made of silicon, and it seems like a normal choice since microtechnologies are based on the microfabrication of silicon chips.
-Silicon was first selected due to its resistance to organic solvents, simplicity to use in metal deposition, and high thermo-conductivity.
+Silicon was first selected due to its resistance to organic solvents, simplicity of use in metal deposition, and high thermo-conductivity.
 However, silicon was soon replaced by glass then polymers, mainly because it is expensive, not optically transparent (except for IR), and requires a clean room and a strong knowledge of microfabrication.
 Moreover, the electrical conductivity of silicon makes it impossible to use for lab-on-a-chip operations requiring high voltage (like electrophoresis) [7].

 Even if silicon seems like an obsolete candidate, it is still a relevant choice for the industrialization of some demanding lab-on-a-chip applications and is still used in research labs [8].
 This assumption considers the high precision of silicon microfabrication, the maturity of the process, the investments put into the silicon industry, and the ability to integrate any kind of microelectrode and even electronics on the same chip.